Free to play · No account

 Example: If the digit 4 appears in exactly two cells on rows 1 and 5 sharing columns 3 and 8, remove 4 from all other cells in columns 3 and 8.

-Difficulty Guide
+Difficulty guide

-Easy: Solvable with singles and straightforward scanning.
+Easy: singles and straightforward scanning.

-Hard: Requires layered candidate work plus techniques like box-line interactions.
+Hard: layered candidate work and box-line interactions.

 Is Ruedoku free to play?